GhostWording/PublicDocumentation/API/Sections/configuration.md

 ## Recipient - relation types

+** [OBSOLETE] ** this paragraph is still here for a limited time, but the updated version you should use is not any more a shared configuration but data you get from the api.
+Get more information on [Relation Types](relationtypes.md).

 **Description** : defining an id for the a relation type + gender

 The main properties you are interested in are then: